Testing future infrastructure designs for efficiency in simulation

 • Limited resources for infrastructure modernization.

 After thoroughly analyzing these needs and constraints, we implemented a new simulation infrastructure.
-Previously, the MONARC simulation network was used, but now we have chosen the SimGrid and WRENCH open-source simulation frameworks.
+Previously, the MONARC simulation network was used, but discontinued.
+We have therefore chosen to implement a modern simulation framework, DCSim, based on the SimGrid and WRENCH open-source simulation toolkits.

 • SimGrid offers low-level simulation abstractions for distributed systems, modeling network, storage, and CPU resources with a fluid approach.